oleksandr-zubov/oleksandr-zubov/README.md

 I'm a Web developer with nearly two decades of practical experience in web development, delivering, and maintaining projects where quality and stability are the priority.

+Proficient in building websites and applications with React and connected tools and libraries like Redux, React Router, Axios, and more.

-Primarily a front-end developer, I am positioning myself as a capable software developer who is enthusiastic to take on new problems.
+Primarily a front-end developer, positioning myself as a capable software developer who is enthusiastic to take on new problems.
+Eager to learn and contribute in any way possible.

 Reliable and collaborative, driven to build productive relationships with clients and colleagues.
-Eager to learn and contribute in any way possible.

 Active and engaged in contributing beyond core responsibilities by going the extra mile.

 #### Specializations